Gouache Fashion Illustration Technique

 4 GOUACHE COLORS YOU CAN’T LIVE WITHOUT!!Gouache Fashion Illustration Technique

-I’m here to introduce your to your
+I’m here to introduce you to my gouache technique for fashion sketches, which means to also introduce your to your

-four new best friends (besides ME)!!!
+four new best friends (besides ME) in fashion illustration!!!

-While quiet in appearance, these four simple tubes or colors of “goo-ah-SH” will add dimension, life, and beauty to your gouache illustration technique and can’t be substituted!
-I’m going to take you through the life cycle of one illustration and show you how they can be used and why I can’t LIVE WITHOUT them!
+While quiet in appearance, these four simple tubes or colors of “goo-AH-sh” will add dimension, life, and beauty to your fashion illustration technique and can’t be substituted!

-Alexandre Herchcovitch SS07 lookbook
+Alexandre Herchcovitch SS07 lookbook, Ndebele inspired fashion collection

-Gouache can be purchased in tubes or in dry palettes.
+can be purchased in tubes or in dry palettes.
 I

 n a separate post I will break down my favorite selections and brands.
 An expensive tube gouache like Winsor&Newton is the most luxurious effect, yet I ADORE the portability and convenience of dry pan palettes of gouache (some kits refer to as OPAQUE WATERCOLOR).
+Grumbacher, Caran D’Ache, Inktense blocks and Pelikan are my top recommendations for dry gouache palettes.

 Gouache is that– opaque watercolor that has a more flat and velvety surface.
-I love it because it looks like fabric, and the painted shape takes on a defined silhouette that has more impact than a simple line drawing.
+I love it because it looks like fabric, and the painted shape takes on a defined silhouette that has so much more impact than a simple line drawing.

 Gouache Fashion Illustration Technique